amarsrivastava19/ShippingLanes/docs/source/index.rst

 ShippingLanes
 ===================================

-**ShippingLanes** is an ultra-lightweight Python extension which can calculate routes on major US highway networks.
+**ShippingLanes** is an ultra-lightweight Python extension which can calculate driving routes on major US highway networks.

 [Placeholder for image]